Title: Of Beasts and Men

 The Majoris culture has its roots in an equestrian-based society and while the symbolism of horses is no longer of significant importance and is instead a tradition above practical application, the presence of the symbolism remains in society.
 Instead of live horses, they use machines that look like horses.
 Their technology is at a standard that makes these machines out-dated, but it isn’t harnessed to full potential for political reasons, mostly to facilitate in keeping humans oppressed.

 The science and pseudo-science in the story are, quite possibly, on the top of the most difficult aspects, but emotion and irrational reaction were the most challenging to incorporate.
-The majority of my research was dedicated to human behavior of an introverted empath, and rational thinking in cases of trauma and panic.
+The majority of my research was dedicated to human behaviour of an introverted empath, and rational thinking in cases of trauma and panic.
 A portion of that research concentrated on studying people of socio-economic and racial privilege, specifically how they reacted to less and underprivileged people.
 Most of the cases showed an inability to recognize underprivileged issues, and a lack of sympathy (in turn, a lack of equity) due to the inability to view a situation from a perspective that conflicts their own.
 The chapters that deal with this were the most educational.

 The chapter in ‘Of Beasts and Men’ that I particularly enjoyed writing was where Gliese discovers Herta’s journal, revealing how the orcyform came to be.
 It was challenging to get Gliese to believe it; she’s critical, and kept insisting it was a piece of fiction.
-To get her over the initial denial reaction, to the irrational thinking, and finally to the deduction of the journal’s validity that made Gliese believe it’s true while leaving the reader skeptical of it, was thoroughly enjoyable.
+To get her over the initial denial reaction, to the irrational thinking, and finally to the deduction of the journal’s validity that made Gliese believe it’s true while leaving the reader sceptical of it, was thoroughly enjoyable.
 I spent days just on that scene; cursing at it, and arguing with Gliese in her stubborn denial.
 I think I rewrote it four or five times.

 It was with that scene that I learned how difficult it was for either side to see the other’s point of view, much less to understand it.
 Where both sides only see their points, and the bad points of the other view, a lot of conflict, tension, and resentment (turning into hatred) arises, and solutions to social issues become harder to implement.
 This conflict of interest makes it difficult to develop and execute a plan of equity, leading one or both sides to resort to more extreme actions that would either secure their own interests, or tear down the other’s.
 Both seem to cater toward an establishment of dominance, and in full turn-around, the oppression of the other.